 Getting a job as a Machine Learning Engineer is an involved process that requires a chunk of time, but it’s worth it!
 Not only is your earning potential high, but you also have the option to work in a lot of different industries on a variety of challenging and interesting problems.

 Interested in going down this path?
-Check out some of Codecademy’s machine learning courses and brush up on your skills.
+Check out our Machine Learning/AI Engineer career path to brush up on your skills.